-- keeps clear and comprehensive written records of all pupil safeguarding and child protection concerns using a standard recording form, with a body map, including how the concern was followed up and resolved as well as a note of any action taken, decisions reached and the outcome. - ensures all pupil safeguarding and child protection records are kept securely in a locked location. - ensures the records incorporate the wishes and views of the pupil.
+- keeps clear and comprehensive written records of all pupil safeguarding and child protection concerns using a standard recording form/electronic recording system, with a body map, including how the concern was followed up and resolved as well as a note of any action taken, decisions reached and the outcome.
+This should include instances where referrals ere or were not made to another agency such as LA children's social care or the Prevent program, etc - ensures all pupil safeguarding and child protection records are kept securely in a locked location - ensures the records incorporate the wishes and views of the pupil.

-The D/DSL acts in accordance with Information Sharing - Department for Education (DfE) (2018) and in line with the Wiltshire Council Record Keeping Guidance which includes details about file retention.
+The D/DSL acts in accordance with Information Sharing - Department for Education (DfE) (May 2024) and in line with the Wiltshire Council Record Keeping Guidance which includes details about file retention.
 Information about pupils at risk of harm is shared with members of staff in keeping with the seven golden rules to sharing information in the DfE guidance.